 - Take around 5 tbsp. of batter in a small bowl and add 1 drop of red color to it and mix properly.

-- Take 5 tbsp. batter in another small bowl and add one drop of green color and mix that properly too.
+- Take 5 tbsp. batter in another small bowl add one drop of green color and mix that properly too.

 - In the remaining batter add 2-3 drops of orange color and mix properly.